Below you can find information about Brexit, how it may impact you as an EU citizen living in the UK, and what you may need to do next.

 The applications must be made by 30 June 2021 to secure EU citizens' right to live in the UK beyond this date.
 If an application is refused before 31 December 2020, the applicant has the option to independent immigration judge.
 If an application is refused after 31 December 2020 the applicant cannot reapply, and can only appeal the decision.
 Close family members (spouse, civil partner, and individuals in the ascending and descending lines of those persons plus related to the EU citizen on 31 December 2020 and future children born or adopted) who are not in the UK by this date will be able to join the EU citizen in the UK anytime in the future.to remedy the issue or appeal the decision to an

 In the event of a 'no-deal' Brexit the practical aspects of the EU Settlement Scheme application process will remain unchanged, but there will be some changes to its requirements and the scope of its protections.

-The Scheme will be only for EU citizens and family members resident in the UK before 29 March 2019 (instead of 31 December 2020 in a Brexit deal).
+The Scheme will be only for EU citizens and family members resident in the UK before the withdrawal date (instead of 31 December 2020 in a Brexit deal).
 They have to apply until 31 December 2020 (not 30 June 2021 as in a Brexit deal).
 All applications must be made by this date to secure the right to reside in the UK after this date.

 The ability to challenge Home Office decisions is impacted by the removal of the right to appeal to an independent immigration judge.
 The only route for challenge will be a Home Officeor to challenge the decision by way of a